MicrosoftDocs/Advertising-docs/BingAds/bingads-13/bulk-service/experiment.md

 **Delete:** Read-only

 ## <a name="experimentcampaignid"></a>Experiment Campaign Id
-The Bing Ads identifier of the campaign that is created as a copy of the [base campaign](#basecampaignid).
+The Microsoft Advertising identifier of the campaign that is created as a copy of the [base campaign](#basecampaignid).

 All base campaign settings, including ad groups, ads, ad extension associations, and target settings are copied to the new experiment campaign.